Vitamin A Deficiency Among Children

 7) Whenever possible, find and use a local name for night blindness (for example, in Ethiopia, it is known as dafint in Amhara, hema in Oromiya, and gahami in Tigray).

 8) This indicator relies on accurate age assessment.
-Since people often do not remember the exact dates of their children’s birth, the data collectors should never rely solely on the information provided by caregivers and should always verify the child’s age.
-This can be done by reviewing the child’s birth certificate or other documents.
-However, since many caregivers do not have such documents, it is essential that your data collectors are able to determine the child’s age by using local events calendars.
+Since people often do not remember the exact dates of their children’s birth, the data collectors should always verify the child’s age.
+This can be done by reviewing the child’s birth certificate, vaccination card or another document; however, since many caregivers do not have such documents (and since they can include mistakes), it is essential that your data collectors are able to verify the child’s age by using local events calendars.
 Read FAO’s Guidelines (see below) to learn how to prepare local events calendars and how to train data collectors in their correct use.

 Access Additional Guidance